Childbirth: Quick facts for the UK

 These conditions are common and are either preventable or treatable.
 If you experience any of them, do not put up with them, reach out for help.

-• The pelvic floor can be both weakened and tensed by pregnancy, even if you have a C-section delivery.
+• A common misconception is that the pelvic floor is weakened by pregnancy and needs to be strengthened.
+Actually, the pelvic floor can be both weakened and tensed by pregnancy, even if you have a C-section delivery.
+A tense pelvic floor is like a cramped muscle and is hard to strengthen.
+Good pelvic floor function is about the range - the ability to engage and also to fully *relax* the muscle.
 The pelvic floor is further affected by vaginal birth, tear, episiotomy and instrumental delivery.

 • Abdominals are affected by pregnancy and also by tummy separation (diastasis recti) and C-section.